Updated: January 30, 2023

 Lastly, as your business grows, you get the chance to give back to the community by creating jobs for others.

 Any time is a good time to be a solopreneur.
 The desire to start is your first sign that you should seriously consider becoming one.

 If you’ve been a freelancer for a while and you want to make more money without necessarily working more hours, then transitioning to solopreneurship could be your answer.

 Lastly, if you want to pursue other interests and ventures but can’t afford the time because you’re always busy with your freelancing work, then that is also a good sign that you should start.

 It all starts with your personal finance.
 If you can’t manage your own money, then you won’t be able to properly manage the finances of a business.
 So begin by tracking and minimizing your expenses, eliminating unnecessary debts, and spending below your means.

 Define your minimum viable product.
 Know your core competency.
 Determine what is your bestselling service.
 The key is to start small and simple.
 Focus on what you are already good at.

-If you’re a freelance writer, then ask yourself what type of articles and niche do you excel in?
+If you’re a freelance writer, then ask yourself what type of articles and niches you excel in.
 A writing service business for this type of article could now be your minimum viable product.

 Document your work process.
 Write your typical project cycle.
 List the tasks that you do.
 And then identify those which you can automate or outsource.
 The ultimate goal is to create a quality guideline for your work.